The Oncotype DX® test as standard of care to guide chemotherapy treatment decisions

 - NCCN Guidelines.
 Version 4.2023.
 Available at:

 https://www.nccn.org/store/login/login.aspx?ReturnURL=https://www.nccn.org/professionals/physician_gls/pdf/breast.pdf.
-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Breast Cancer V.3.2022. © National Comprehensive Cancer Network, Inc. 2022.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Breast Cancer Version 5.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed May 24, 2022.
-To view the most recent and complete version of the guideline, go online to NCCN.org.
-NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way. - Andre et al. J Clin Oncol.
+To view the most recent and complete version of the guideline, go online to National Comprehensive Cancer Network - Home.
+Accessed May 2025 - Andre et al. J Clin Oncol.
 2022.

 - Burstein et al. Ann Oncol.
 2021.